major-gnuisance/major-gnuisance.github.io/Steam Input/Half-Life 2/DualShock 4.md

     -   Idea: make a dynamic re-aliasing-based binding that increments/decrements stuff progressively upon repeated presses and couple it with a turbo activator.
 Could be brittle, though.
+        -   Tried and failed.
+The turbo doesn't go fast enough to be smooth.
 -   Full gyro off mode (if anyone asks for it)
 -   Fine tune sensitivities and timings
 -   Find way to hide spoilers until needed